Anastacia Scott (Ph.D.)

-Quinsigamond Community College
+Quinsigamond Community College, Worcester, Massachusetts

 Published book chapter “Vodou in North America: Healing One Person, Healing the Universe” with Patrick Bellegarde-Smith in Multicultural Approaches to Health and Wellness in America, Volume 1, Regan A.R.
 Gurung, Ed.
 (New York: Praeger, 2014).

-- Visiting Lecturer in Brandeis University’s Department of African & African American Studies, 2015-16
+Visiting Lecturer in Brandeis University’s Department of African & African American Studies, 2015-16

 Published article “Evolution of the Subversive Ghanaian: A Review of Gold Coast Colonial Historiography” in Traversea, 2015.

 Tenure-Track Assistant Professor of History, Quinsigamond Community College (Worcester, Massachusetts), 2016 to present

-- Panel Chair, “Legitimizing and Defining Nationhood”, African Studies Association Conference, 2018
+Panel Chair, “Legitimizing and Defining Nationhood”, African Studies Association Conference, 2018

 Visiting Lecturer of History, Clark University (Worcester, Massachusetts), January 2019 to present

-Visiting Assistant Professor of History,
+Assistant Professor of African American Studies,

 Perry, Charmane M. 2014.
 “Invasion from the South: Social Construction of the Haitian ‘Other’ in The Bahamas.”
 International Journal of Bahamian Studies, 20(1): 1-12.